Soybean

 The soybean, soy bean, or soya bean (Glycine max) is a species of legume native to East Asia, widely grown for its edible bean.
 Soy is a staple crop, the world's most grown legume, and an important animal feed.

-Soy is a key source of food, useful both for its protein and oil content.
+Soy is a key food source, owing to its high protein and oil content.
 Soybean oil is widely used in cooking, as well as in industry.
 Traditional unfermented food uses of soybeans include edamame, as well as soy milk, from which tofu and tofu skin are made.
 Fermented soy foods include soy sauce, fermented bean paste, nattō, and tempeh.
 Fat-free (defatted) soybean meal is a significant and cheap source of protein for animal feeds and many packaged meals.
 For example, soybean products, such as textured vegetable protein (TVP), are ingredients in many meat and dairy substitutes.
-Soy based foods are traditionally associated with East Asian cuisines, and still constitute a major part of East Asian diets, but processed soy products are increasingly used in Western cuisines.
+Soy-based foods are traditionally associated with East Asian cuisines, and still constitute a major part of East Asian diets, but processed soy products are increasingly used in Western cuisines.

 Soy was domesticated from the wild soybean (Glycine soja) in north-central China between 6,000 and 9,000 years ago.
 Brazil and the United States lead the world in modern soy production.
 The majority of soybeans are genetically modified, usually for either insect, herbicide, or drought resistance.
 Three-quarters of soy is used to feed livestock, which in turn go to feed humans.
 Increasing demand for meat has substantially increased soy production since the 1980s, and contributed to deforestation in the Amazon.

-Soybeans contain significant amounts of phytic acid, dietary minerals and B vitamins.
+Soybeans contain significant amounts of phytic acid, dietary minerals, and B vitamins.
 Soy may reduce the risk of cancer and heart disease.
 Some people are allergic to soy.
 Soy is a complete protein and therefore important in the diets of many vegetarians and vegans.
-The association of soy with vegans and the misconception that soy increases estrogen production have led to "soy boy" being used as a derogatory term.

 Etymology

-The word "soy" derives from the Japanese soi, a regional variant of shōyu, which in turn comes from the Chinese jiangyou (醬油), meaning "soy sauce".
+The word "soy" derives from the Japanese soi, a Kagoshima dialect variant of shōyu, which in turn comes from the Chinese jiangyou (醬油), meaning "soy sauce".

 The name of the genus, Glycine, comes from Linnaeus.
 When naming the genus, Linnaeus observed that one of the species formerly within the genus, which has since been reclassified to the genus Apios, had a sweet root.
 Based on the sweetness, the Greek word for sweet, glykós, was Latinized.
-The genus name is not related to the amino acid glycine.